IBM/maximo-labs/MkDocs/apm_9.0/docs/build_demo.md

 ### Pick a Query

-Complete the group by using a query to identify the assets in the group.
-In this case, substation transformers.
+To identify which assets each notebook your formula engine setting are applied to a the group of assets you must pick a asset query.
+In this case select, substation transformers.

 1. Click `select` to pick a query.
 ![setup_assets](../../../maximo-labs/apm_8.9/img/HPU_8.9/HPU 9.png)